ThisIsDelicious/SongGrabber-releases/README.md

 # SongGrabber
+Simple GUI for ffmpeg and yt-dlp for downloading songs (optional +video).
-Download songs, supports Spotify and YouTube, individual tracks and playlists
+Supports Spotify and YouTube, individual tracks and playlists.

-# To do
-add dependencies to build and automatically extract/place them

-​	do away with Lite version

-add open downloads folder button

-make version variable and easy-to-edit